Pendulum Cove

 Pendulum Cove is a cove at the north-east side of Port Foster, Deception Island, in the South Shetland Islands of Antarctica.
 The name of the cove derives from the pendulum and magnetic observations made there by the British expedition under Henry Foster in 1829.

 Historic site

-Base Aguirre Cerda, a Chilean metereological and volcanological research station in Pendulum Cove, opened in February 1955.
+Base Aguirre Cerda, a Chilean meteorological and volcanological research station in Pendulum Cove, opened in February 1955.
 It was destroyed by volcanic eruptions in 1967 and 1969.
 Since 2001 the ruins of the station have been designated a Historic Site or Monument (HSM 76), following a proposal by Chile to the Antarctic Treaty Consultative Meeting.

 Caleta Péndulo Refuge

 Caleta Péndulo Refuge was an Antarctic refuge located on the coast of Pendulum Cove, in Port Foster, Deception Island in the South Shetland Islands.
-The refuge was inaugurated on November 19, 1947 by the Argentine Navy.
+The refuge was inaugurated on November 19, 1947, by the Argentine Navy.